hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 date: 2021-07-06T06:44:24.016Z
 author: Cenz Wong
 authorimage: https://avatars.githubusercontent.com/u/44856918?v=4
+tags:
+  - Ezmeral
+  - HDFS
+  - Hadoop
+  - Data Fabric
 ---
 ## What is DataTap?
 (I want to find a better version of this graph showing Kubernetes instead of EPIC, will you guys have that picture? if not, I will create my own.)
 ![image](https://user-images.githubusercontent.com/72959956/120766016-62296b00-c54c-11eb-9a2e-6d2ec90e0871.png)

 Handling different protocols of file systems is always a pain for a data analyst.
-DataTap is a file system connector that aims to alleviate the pain developers had.
+DataTap is a file system connector that aims to alleviate this pain.
 DataTap provides HDFS protocol abstraction that allows big data applications like Spark to run unmodified with fast access to data sources other than HDFS, i.e. HPE Ezmeral Data Fabric XD (formerly named MapR-FS/XD) and NFS.
-Using DataTap, you can unify your code while the underlying data sources can be swap from HDFS, MapR-FS, or NFS.
-This flexibility allows developers like you to focus more on coding rather than the infrastructure.
-More information on DataTap can be founded [here](https://docs.containerplatform.hpe.com/53/reference/kubernetes/tenant-project-administration/copy_About_DataTaps.html).
+Using DataTap, you can unify your code while the underlying data sources can be swapped from HDFS, MapR-FS, or NFS.
+This flexibility allows developers like you to focus more on coding rather than the underlying infrastructure.
+More information on DataTap can be found [here](https://docs.containerplatform.hpe.com/53/reference/kubernetes/tenant-project-administration/copy_About_DataTaps.html).

-In this blog, I will introduce two ways to access DataTaps in Kubernetes.
-The first method will be accessing the DataTaps using HDFS Commands and the second method will be directly reading data from Apache Spark (using pyspark).
-Here we go.
+In this blog, I will introduce two ways to access DataTaps in Kubernetes clusters managed by HPE Ezmeral Container Platform deployed with a pre-integrated HPE Ezmeral Data Fabric.
+The first method covers how to access the DataTaps using HDFS Commands and the second focuses on directly reading data from Apache Spark (using pyspark).
+Here we go!

 ## **Enable DataTap when creating the pod**
-First and foremost, we have to enable DataTaps of the application.
-This can be done by ticking the "Enable DataTap" box when creating the application.
+First and foremost, we have to enable DataTaps while the creation for a KubeDirector app.
+This can be done by ticking the "Enable DataTap" box.

 ![image](https://user-images.githubusercontent.com/72959956/119443704-9cc92180-bd5c-11eb-8fce-b6b53823336c.png)

-This will result in mounting a lot of files at ```/opt/bdfs/``` of your pod.
-If you can see the files, shown below, in your pod, this means that your pod is DataTap enabled, and you are now ready to access the files in DataTap.
+This will result in mounting a lot of files to ```/opt/bdfs/``` of your pod.
+If you can see the files in your pod (as shown in the image below), it means that your pod is DataTap enabled and you are now ready to access the files in DataTap.

 ![image](https://user-images.githubusercontent.com/72959956/120776952-58593500-c557-11eb-9dcd-4146d581a761.png)

 The generic approach can be concluded into these two steps:

 1. Add ```/opt/bdfs/bluedata-dtap.jar``` to the classpath.
 2. Configure Hadoop with the following values.